 When it comes to solving issues like these, ResDiary can be a major help.
 We offer exceptional table management software making handling reservations a breeze.
 We also include functionality to improve your online bookings processes and can even answer calls for you with ResPhone.

 It is important to remember that managers and owners are not the only people in a restaurant who can get stressed out by the festive rush.
-As the calendar flips towards December, hospitality workers also steady themselves for the trials and tribulations on the way.
+As the calendar flips closer to the festive season, hospitality workers also steady themselves for the trials and tribulations along the way.

 You may also need to hire and train additional staff members to keep your venue functioning over the season.
-As this is a competitive hiring season, find out how to create the perfect job ad for hiring hospitality staff for the best results.
+57% of restaurants in the UK increase staff numbers during service in the festive season.

 Go over any procedures which will be different during the festive season, and consider providing general, refresher training in the lead-up.